readthedocs/readthedocs.org/docs/user/guides/redirects.rst

 if you have multiple rules that match the same URL, the first redirect in the list will be used.

-You can change the order of the redirect from the :menuselection:`Admin > Redirects` page.
+You can change the order of the redirect from the :menuselection:`Admin > Redirects` page, by using the up and down arrow buttons.

 New redirects are added at the start of the list (i.e. they have the highest priority).